011193068/Project/README.md

 # Project
-This repository contains a simple html pag.
+This repository contains a simple html page.